 DENIS MOYNIHAN: So the cloistering yourself on the cliffs of Cornwall, or wherever you happen to be writing, is that an important part of your process?

 JOHN LE CARRÉ: Yes.
 I mean, for some books, I’ve traveled a lot, and I was very much driven by Graham Greene’s dictum that if you’re reporting on human misery — Amy, you know this far better than I. If you’re reporting on human misery, you do well to share it.
 And that was a principle that came to me late.
 I started writing books that were set abroad, like The Honourable Schoolboy and so on.
 I really thought that although the thought horrified me and I have no natural courage whatever, I should see war, so I went off to Cambodia, and I went off and actually I became the protected child of the war correspondents, and I was very fortunate about that.
 So, by travel, by talking, by listening, above all, in the places where I go to — or as it was, East Congo, or wherever the books take me — then I fill up my rucksack, my backpack.
 And then I like to take everything, all my scraps of paper and my memories, down to Cornwall and sort them out there.
 So, it’s engagement, escape, engagement, escape.
 I think, again, it’s very similar to a journalist’s life, except nobody checks my story out.
-I don’t have to tell — I don’t have to tell the small truth.
+I don’t have to tell — I don’t have to tell a small truth.
 I just have to — I have to be looking for the big truth.

 AMY GOODMAN: John le Carré, the pen name for David Cornwell.
 That does it for our broadcast.
 If you’d like a copy, you can go to our website at democracynow.org.
 Special thanks to my colleague Denis Moynihan.